PrincetonCS-UCA/codepost-powertools/README.rst

 Usage
 -----

+Please see the documentation for a more detailed description of the usage.

 You should have a dedicated folder for the usage of these tools, since it requires an input config file and outputs files for certain commands /